isandeep4/task_directory/README.md

-# Corti Frontend Home Assignment

-Take all the time that you need to complete the assignment.
-We expect to see all the user stories fulfilled.
-Although there is no strict maximum, we do not expect you to spend more than 3-4 hours on this.

 ## Task - Directory Browser

-You have to build the application which displays a file system directory structure similar to the example wireframe provided.
+build the application which displays a file system directory structure similar to the example wireframe provided.
 Items can only be one of two types - file or folder, which should be visually distinguishable.

 **Folder is active**